borgbackup/borg/docs/deployment/pull-backup.rst

 In the following example *borg-server* connects to *borg-client* to pull a backup.

 To provide a secure setup sockets should be stored in ``/run/borg``, only accessible to the users that run the backup process.
-So both systems, *borg-server* and *borg-client* the folder ``/run/borg`` has to be created::
+So on both systems, *borg-server* and *borg-client* the folder ``/run/borg`` has to be created::

    sudo mkdir -m 0700 /run/borg